Ernyoke/ervin-szilagyi-static-site/src/articles/electrify-your-nodejs-aws-lambdas-with-rust.md

 };
 ```

 This is it.
 To deploy this function into AWS, we have to pack the `app.js` file and the `node_modules` folder into a `zip` archive and upload it to AWS Lambda.
-Assuming our target architecture for the Lambda and for the dependency match (we can not have an x86-64 native dependency running on a Lambda function set to use arm64), our function should work as expected....or maybe not.
+Assuming our target architecture for the Lambda and for the dependencies match (we can not have an x86-64 native dependency running on a Lambda function set to use arm64), our function should work as expected....or maybe not.

 ### `GLIBC_2.28` not found

-It is important to note that the Rust code written by us compiles down to a dynamic library.
-One of the differences between dynamic and static libraries is that dynamic libraries can have dynamic dependencies which are expected to be present on the host machine while executing instructions from the library.
+With our Neon project, we build a dynamic library.
+One of the differences between dynamic and static libraries is that dynamic libraries can have shared dependencies that are expected to be present on the host machine at the time of execution.
 In contrast, a static library may contain everything required in order to be able to be used as-is.
 If we build our dynamic library developed in Rust, we may encounter the following issue during its first execution:

 ```bash
 /lib64/libc.so.6: version `GLIBC_2.28' not found (required by .../compute-pi-rs-lib/index.node)
 ```

 The reason behind this issue, as explained in this [blog post](https://kobzol.github.io/rust/ci/2021/05/07/building-rust-binaries-in-ci-that-work-with-older-glibc.html), is that Rust dynamically links to the C standard library, more specifically the GLIBC implementation.
-This should not be a problem, since GLIBC should be present in essentially every Unix system, however, this becomes a challenge in case the version of the GLIBC used at build time is different compared to the version present on the system executing the binary.
+This should not be a problem, since GLIBC should be present on essentially every Unix system, however, this becomes a challenge in case the version of the GLIBC used at build time is different compared to the version present on the system executing the binary.
 If we are using `cross` for building our library, the GLIBC version of the Docker container used by cross may be different than the one present in the Lambda Runtime on AWS.

 The solution would be to build the library on a system that has the same GLIBC version.
 The most reliable solution I found is to use an Amazon Linux Docker image as the build image instead of using the default cross image. `cross` can be configured to use a [custom image](https://github.com/cross-rs/cross#custom-docker-images) for compilation and building.
 What we have to do is to provide a Dockerfile with Amazon Linux 2 as its base image and provide additional configuration to be able to build Rust code.
 The Dockerfile could look like this: